The clinical context

 The pattern dependence

-The conviction on Baby M was argued to the jury in the context of the wider air-embolism pattern.
-Baby A, Baby C, Baby D, Baby E, Baby I, Baby O, Baby P. If the air-embolism pattern is not sustained on the underlying cases, the attempted-murder conviction on Baby M rests on a foundation of other convictions that independent review does not support.
+The conviction on Baby M was argued to the jury in the context of the wider air-embolism pattern: Baby A, Baby C, Baby D, Baby E, Baby I, Baby O, Baby P. If the air-embolism pattern is not sustained on the underlying cases — and the Panel’s finding is that it is not — the attempted-murder conviction on Baby M rests on a foundation of other convictions that independent review does not support.
+This is the structural logic of the CCRC review: Baby M is not a case that stands independently; it is a case that depends on the pattern inference, and the pattern inference depends on the air-embolism cases, and the air-embolism cases depend on Dr Lee’s 1989 paper being correctly applied — which Dr Lee himself has now publicly stated was not the case.